-Whether you’re trying to secure new funding or not, having a credit score is very important.
+Whether you’re trying to secure new funding or not, having a business credit score is very important.
 Your credit score is based on your credit history so in order to have a score, you need to have at some point taken out a form of credit.

-Difference between a business and personal score
+How to measure your business and personal credit score

-The three agencies mentioned are the UK based companies that funders will check with for your personal score – some will only check with one agency, others may look at all three.
+The three agencies mentioned are the UK based companies that funders will check with for your personal score.
+Some will only check with one agency, others may look at all three.

 In addition to Experian and Equifax mentioned above, CreditSafe is popular for business credit checks.
 The scoring system is slightly different for business checks, often being a number out of 100 for creditworthiness.